 The American and Canadian Studies Centre has a vibrant and fast-growing postgraduate community.
-Our postgraduate programmes provide a dynamic and challenging environment for research and presentation of scholarship of the highest standard.
+The Centre provides a dynamic and challenging environment for research and presentation of scholarship of the highest standard.

 The Centre draws on the research interests and projects of our staff in postgraduate teaching and on contributions from staff in allied Departments at University of Birmingham.
 The Centre has recognised research strengths in the fields of urban culture and representation, US foreign policy and intelligence services, literary and cultural studies, film and visual studies and African American studies.

-We provide a supportive and friendly environment for pursuing high quality postgraduate study, and our programmes offer a challenging and rewarding opportunity for study and highly respected qualification.
+We provide a supportive and friendly environment for pursuing high quality postgraduate study which is both challenging and rewarding.
 All research students contribute to the research seminar and many contribute to the production of 49th Parallel, an electronic journal of American and Canadian Studies.

 Students can also take advantage of our research partnerships with universities in China, Iran, Italy and Ireland, as well as Canada and the USA.
 There is the facility for students to enrol on an additional language module at the Centre's expense, typically French, Spanish or Italian.